-- annual growth in real estate prices (a measure of the potential overvaluation of real estate market), - annual growth in lending to the domestic private non-financial sector (a measure of developments in lending), - the LTD ratio for the private non-banking sector (a measure of the robustness of bank balance sheets). - return on equity (a measure of the robustness of bank balance sheets), - the ratio of credit to gross operating surplus (a measure of private-sector indebtedness).
+- annual growth in real estate prices (a measure of the potential overvaluation of real estate market), - annual growth in lending to the domestic private non-financial sector (a measure of developments in lending), - the LTD ratio for the private non-banking sector (a measure of the robustness of bank balance sheets), - return on equity (a measure of the robustness of bank balance sheets), - the ratio of credit to gross operating surplus (a measure of private-sector indebtedness).

 Table 1 gives the current values of the risk indicators and the corresponding historical averages.
 The current values of the indicators imply a buffer rate of 0% of the total risk exposure amount.
-The table shows that the credit-to-GDP gap is negative (at -40.4%), while the credit-to-GDP ratio reaches 78.0%.
+The table shows that the credit-to-GDP gap is negative (at -40.6%), while the credit-to-GDP ratio reaches 76.0%.
 The gap reflects the low level of lending to the private non-banking sector compared with past levels.
 The low level of lending implies no systemic risks originating from excessive credit growth.
-The same conclusion can be made by observing the negative rate of annual growth in lending to the domestic private non-financial sector (-4.8%).
-Annual growth in real estate prices has turned positive in 2015 after a long period of decline in prices.
-It reached 3.1% in 2016Q1, which is below average for the period 2000Q1-2016Q1.
+The same conclusion can be made by observing the negative rate of annual growth in lending to the domestic private non-financial sector (-4.4%).
+The annual rate of growth of real estate prices in the second quarter of 2016 was 2.2%, which is lower than the average for the period 2000Q1-2016Q2.
 No overheating of the real estate market that could be driven by excess credit growth is observed at the moment.
-The LTD ratio for the private non-banking sector is also below its past values (at 0.9).
+The LTD ratio for the private non-banking sector is also below its past values (at 0.8).
 This indicates that lending is primarily being financed by customer deposits, a stable source of bank funding.
-ROE exceeds zero, but remains moderate at 0.07.
+ROE exceeds zero, but remains moderate at 0.06.
 In periods of excessive lending ROE reaches higher values.
-And finally, the ratio of credit to gross operating surplus, a measure of private-sector indebtedness, which reflects the corporate sector's capacity to finance debts, is low.
+And finally, the ratio of credit to gross operating surplus, a measure of private-sector indebtedness, which reflects the corporate sector's capacity to repay debts, is low.